CSUMBmWall/journal/README.md

 ## YouTube download

-As a final feature, I added the ability to download YouTube videos.
+I also added the ability to download YouTube videos and convert them to MP3.
 This still needs some polish, but the general functionality works.

 After pasting the YouTube url in the top box, click on the YouTube button and it will retrieve the info from YouTube, including the thumbnail image.
 I tried to use the description and title from YouTube to separate phrases that could be the artist, title, album, and description, but the inputs from people are very different and it's hard to get a one size fits all recipe for this.
 These different phrases are available in the dropdowns to populate the fields and are editable also.